-Finn Dusenbery represents employees in all aspects of employment law, including claims for minimum wage and overtime violations; prevailing wage violations; unpaid tips, bonuses and severance; unlawful deductions; discrimination and wrongful termination based on race, color, religion, gender, age, sexual orientation, national origin, disability or any other protected class; sexual harassment; and retaliation for complaining about wage violations, discrimination, or sexual harassment.
+Finn Dusenbery represents employees in all aspects of employment law, including claims for minimum wage and overtime violations; prevailing wage violations; unpaid tips, bonuses and severance; unlawful deductions; discrimination and wrongful termination based on race, color, religion, gender, age, sexual orientation, national origin, disability or any other protected class; sexual harassment; Family and Medical Leave Act (“FMLA”) violations; and retaliation for complaining about wage violations, discrimination, or sexual harassment or taking FMLA leave.
 Finn also represents employees in reviewing, drafting and negotiating employment contracts, which often have unfair terms such as strict non-compete agreements or bonus provisions.

 Many companies incorrectly call their workers “independent contractors” and not “employees” to avoid paying minimum wage and overtime.
 In determining whether workers are independent contractors or employees, courts may look at a number of factors, but, generally speaking, workers who are economically dependent on their employers and not running their own businesses may be employees.
 As the U.S. Department of Labor observed in Administrator’s Interpretation No. 2015-1 dated July 15, 2015, “…most workers are employees under the [Fair Labor Standard’s Act’s] broad definitions.”